sthDINESH/pantry_pilot/README.md

 **Color Usage:**
 - Primary navigation and key interactive elements use the main accent color
-- Success messages and confirmations use the secondary accent green
+- Secondary buttons use the secondary accent
 - Backgrounds maintain high contrast with white and light gray variations
 - Color-blind friendly palette ensuring accessibility compliance